 Cabretta leather palm and thumb paired with a super breathable back of the hand make this an extremely comfortable glove.
-It genuinely feels like a second skin.
-These are great gloves if you hate wearing gloves because they make your hands hot and swollen.
+It genuinely feels like a second skin and you would expect that from a premium glove like this.
+These are great gloves if you hate wearing a golf glove because they make your hands hot and swollen.

 I don't get to use them often and only when my American friends bring some back for me.
 Even though they feel like they're not even there, I do take gloves off for putting.
 Anyone who plays in hot humid weather knows what a pain it is to take a glove off and I often end up using my teeth to pull them off.
 Not with these.
 The Grip Boost Second Skins come off very easily.

 Another big draw for these gloves is I've never got a blister from using them out of the box, they are made from such soft leather.
 I usually get blisters from Srixon gloves and other all-weather gloves on the padding of my thumb but not with the Grip Boost.